devsio/devsio.github.io/articles/maven-helloworld.md

 layout: page
 title: Simple Maven Project
 ispage: true
-intro: The goal of this article is to demonstrate how to setup a simple maven project in eclipse.
+intro: The goal of this article is to demonstrate how to setup a simple maven project in Eclipse.
 ---

-The goal of this article is to demonstrate how to setup a simple maven project in eclipse.
+The goal of this article is to demonstrate how to setup a simple maven project in Eclipse.
 For More info about maven itself please check [TODO: Maven Concepts]().
 The project source is provided at [samples/maven-helloworld](https://github.com/devsio/samples/tree/master/helloworld)